tinnguyen96/Senior-Thesis/kissing number/readme.md

-Files in this subfolder implement the ideas of Chapter 4 of Senior Thesis.
+Files in this subfolder implement the ideas of Chapter 4 of Senior Thesis. dsos_putinar.m is MATLAB function desgined to define and solve relevant dsos problems that are formulated during the proof of kissing number probloems. dsos_putinar_submit.txt is a shell example of how dsos_putinar.m should called many times in sequence to perform the pursuit.